Railpool: History

 During May 2014, it was announced that Railpool was being acquired by the global asset management company Oaktree Capital Management from its former owners, HSH Nordbank and KfW IPEX-Bank.
 Two years later, the sovereign wealth fund of Singapore GIC took up a 49% stake in Railpool alongside Oaktree.
 During April 2019, a fund managed by Palladio Partners acquired a 25% stake in Railpool from Oaktree.

 During April 2018, the Paribus Group sold its Northrail Technical Service locomotive maintenance division to Railpool.
 In March 2021, Railpool took over the Hamburg-based locomotive maintenance company Ajax Loktechnik; rebranded as the subsidiary Railpool Lokservice, it performs maintenance and overhaul for Railpool's own locomotives as well as for non-leasing customers at their facilities in Hamburg Billbrook and Altenwerder..
 During July 2021, Railpool acquired the Duisburg-based maintenance company KTG Railservice, increasing Railpool's German-based workshops to three in the process.

 During the late 2010s, Railpool adopted BE-ternas cloud-based enterprise resource planning solution Infor M3 to manage its service and rental processes.
 In November 2020, the firm established a new subsidiary to serve the Italian market.

 In January 2021, it was announced that four banks, KfW IPEX-Bank, ABN AMRO Bank, Crédit Agricole Corporate and Investment Bank, and ING Bank, were providing a total of €150 million of financing towards Railpool's acquisition of new rolling stock; this was planned to be spent across a seven year timeframe.
 At the time of the announcement, the company had in excess of 400 electric locomotives, valued above €1 billion, already in its portfolio, and was established as one of the largest locomotive leasing providers in the European market.
 During May 2022, Railpool closed a new €1.07bn debt package from Crédit Agricole CIB, which includes a Green €500m European Private Placement (EuroPP) along with 12 year and 20 year amortizing notes to fund orders for rolling stock.

+As of 2026, Railpool owned around 600 electric locomotives and had an outstanding order for up to 250 Siemens Vectron locomotives, including multisystem variants usable in 16 countries.